AriFordsham/GHCWiki/type-functions.md

 ## Possible Extensions

-- Class instances of entire data/newtype families (apart from a deriving clause at the family declaration).
-They would need to have to guarantee that every instance of the family is an instance of the class.
-However, does that really make sense; i.e., what dictionary should be passed?
-We would need open case expression, as in the next item.
 - Our type-indexed data types are open.
 However, we currently don't allow case expressions mixing constructors from different indexes.
 We could do that if we had a story for open function definitions outside of classes.
+- Class instances of entire data/newtype families (including `deriving` clauses at family declarations to derive for all instances) requires the same sort of capabilities as case expressions mixing data constructors from different indexes.
+This is, as they require to build a dictionary that applies to all family instances (as opposed to a distinct dictionary per instance, which is what we have now).